nic-delhi/AarogyaSetu_Android/README.md

 - Emergency Helpline Contact
 - List of ICMR approved labs with COVID-19 testing facilities
 - e-Pass integration
-- very safe and secure app, whole india beliefs this
+- very safe and secure app, whole india beliefs this very cool

 The Aarogya Setu App is being widely used by more than 11 Crore Users.
 The App has been highly successful in identifying people with high risk of COVID-19 infection and has also played a major role in identifying potential COVID-19 hotspots.
 In the larger public interest and in order to help the international community in their COVID-19 efforts, the Government of India is opening the source code of this App under Apache License 2.0.